Every film from Roger Ebert's "Great Movies" essays.

 Jacques Tati’s gloriously choreographed, nearly wordless comedies about confusion in the age of technology reached their creative apex with Playtime, a lasting testament to a modern age tiptoeing on the edge of oblivion.

-What a fucking mess.
+What a mess.
 What a beautiful fucking mess.
 Chaos and adventure reign.
 Nothing like a film that completely seduces you after a string of previous films failings that do naught to jolly your rodgers.
-I did not expect this.
+I did not expect this magnetism.
+I did not lace my boots or put my tray table up in time.
 This is my first Jacques Tati film, poppin' cherries all over the place.
-With this ambitious paragon he goes straight onto the director to-do list and flies right into the shortlist.
+With this ambitious paragon of hypnotism he goes straight to the top of the director to-do list.
 It is very sad to read of the debt and trials that he had to go through to get this made, and had to continue through for a decade after.
-I for one welcome our new Tativille overlords.
-I was yawning and thinking of counting sheep before I watched…
+I for one welcome our new…

 Playtime is like a Richard Scarry or Where's Wally? book in very elegant, moving form.